Dhyan011/FieldGuardAI/README.md

 # FieldGuard AI 🛡️

-FieldGuard AI is an offline-first, mobile facial recognition application built for tracking worker attendance in remote areas with poor or no internet connectivity (e.g., construction sites, agricultural fields, mining sites).
+FieldGuard AI is an offline-first, mobile facial recognition application engineered specifically for tracking worker attendance in remote, disconnected environments.

-It uses advanced React Native architecture with an extremely fast MMKV-backed storage engine, cryptographic tampering protection, and a robust offline-to-cloud synchronization daemon.
+In many real-world industries—such as deep-site construction, rural agriculture, and underground mining—traditional biometric scanners fail due to lack of stable internet, while paper-based attendance is prone to buddy-punching and time fraud.
+FieldGuard AI solves this by bringing AI-powered facial recognition directly to the edge (the mobile device), ensuring absolute accountability even when hundreds of miles from a cell tower.

 ---

+## 🌍 Real-Life Applications

+FieldGuard AI is designed for scenarios where internet connectivity is a luxury, not a guarantee:

+*   **🚧 Construction Sites:** Large commercial sites or underground foundation work where 4G/5G penetration is non-existent.
+Site supervisors can use a single tablet to securely log in hundreds of daily laborers.
+*   **🚜 Agricultural Fields:** Logging attendance for seasonal farm workers across massive, remote rural landscapes without Wi-Fi coverage.
+*   **⛏️ Mining & Extraction:** Secure tracking of personnel entering and exiting deep shafts or remote extraction sites.
+*   **⛺ Disaster Relief & Remote Camps:** Registering volunteers or personnel in hurricane zones, refugee camps, or remote scientific outposts where infrastructure has collapsed or never existed.

+---

-## 🌟 Features
+## 🌟 Key Features

-*   **Facial Recognition (Mocked for Demo):** Fast, local AI inference for worker identification without relying on cloud APIs.
+*   **Edge AI Facial Recognition:** Fast, localized AI inference for worker identification.
+The face embeddings stay on the device, eliminating the need to stream video to the cloud.
-*   **Offline-First Architecture:** 100% of the app's functionality works completely disconnected from the internet.
+*   **100% Offline-First Architecture:** The core attendance loop—scanning, verifying, and logging—works completely disconnected from the internet.
+*   **Auto-Sync Network Daemon:** When a supervisor's device finally reaches Wi-Fi (e.g., returning to the main office at the end of the day), a background worker automatically wakes up, batches the offline records, and synchronizes them to the cloud.
-*   **Encrypted Local Database:** Uses WeChat's MMKV engine for blazing-fast (30x faster than AsyncStorage), encrypted-at-rest data persistence.
+*   **Encrypted Edge Database:** Uses WeChat's MMKV engine for blazing-fast (30x faster than traditional storage), encrypted-at-rest local data persistence.
-*   **Cryptographic Integrity (HMAC):** Every attendance log is signed using SHA-256 HMAC to prevent GPS or timestamp tampering.
+*   **Cryptographic Integrity (HMAC):** Every attendance log is cryptographically signed using SHA-256 HMAC at the moment of capture.
+This prevents advanced time-fraud where a user might try to alter device timestamps or spoof GPS coordinates before the sync occurs.
-*   **Auto-Sync Daemon:** A background worker listens for OS network state changes and automatically batches and pushes offline records to the cloud once internet is restored.
-*   **Supervisor Authentication:** Secure, PIN-based supervisor access with auto-expiring 8-hour sessions.
+*   **Supervisor Authentication:** Secure, PIN-based supervisor access with auto-expiring sessions to protect the device if left unattended on a busy site.

-*   **Beautiful UI:** Starry night animations, glassmorphism design, and smooth Reanimated transitions.
+---

+## 📱 Usage Guide & Workflow

+FieldGuard AI is designed to be operated by a Site Supervisor or Foreperson on a company-issued device.

+### 1. Supervisor Authentication
+*   The supervisor opens the app and enters their secure PIN (Default Demo PIN: `123456`).
+*   This unlocks the Dashboard, revealing real-time metrics for the day.

+### 2. Worker Enrollment (One-Time)
+*   Tap **Enroll Worker**.
+*   Enter the worker's Name, Department, and Phone Number.
+*   The app uses the front-facing camera to capture a live face scan, converting it into a mathematical embedding.
+*   The worker is now saved to the encrypted local MMKV store and ready for immediate offline scanning.

+### 3. Daily Attendance Scanning
+*   As workers arrive on site, the supervisor taps **Scan Attendance**.
+*   The app opens a live camera view with an augmented-reality targeting overlay.
+*   Workers step in front of the camera, and the app instantly verifies their identity against the local database.
+*   Attendance is cryptographically signed (including GPS coordinates and timestamp) and logged locally.

+### 4. End-of-Day Synchronization
+*   Go to **Sync Data**.
+*   You can manually trigger a push, or simply let the Auto-Sync daemon detect when the device connects to the internet.
+*   The dashboard will update to show `All Synced` once the data successfully reaches the main server.

 ---